rexsteroxy/laravel_auth_service/README.md

 ## Unit Test
 * Wrote a basic unit test to confirm application URL's return a 200 request.
+##  Command to run the application test
+`./vendor/phpunit/phpunit/phpunit
+`

 ## Future Work
-Even though this is an MVC, the application can be refactured to make it an API service.
-This can be achieved by moving the web routes to the standard API routes, the logic for login and registration will be almost similiar but for the Token, a longer string can be generated.
+Even though this is an MVC, the application can be refactored to make it an API service.
+This can be achieved by moving the web routes to the standard API routes, the logic for login and registration will be almost similiar but for the Token, a longer string can be generated, after which the endpoints can now be tested with PostMan or other API testing applications.